mamun2519/CS50/scratch-pogramming/redme.md

 A byte can represent a number, a letter, a symbol, or a small amount of data.
 The standard number of bits in a byte is eight, but this can vary depending on the hardware and system.
 => 8 byte one group collection

+## what is unicode

+Unicode is a standard that assigns a unique numeric value to every character, regardless of the language, platform, or program.
+It is a universal character set that includes characters from almost all of the world's living languages, as well as mathematical symbols and emojis